Thundermaker300/RoSharp/README.md

 * Much more!

 ## Credits
-[Robloxdotnet](https://github.com/Loravis/Robloxdotnet) by [Loravis](https://github.com/Loravis) -- Original inspiration for RoSharp, various inspirations taken from this project.
+* [Robloxdotnet](https://github.com/Loravis/Robloxdotnet) by [Loravis](https://github.com/Loravis) -- Original inspiration for RoSharp, various inspirations taken from this project.
+* [RoSeal](https://www.roseal.live/) -- Providing the API/Database that is used for `Experience.GetCommunityWikiUrlAsync`.

 ## Donations
 RoSharp doesn't cost anything but donations are greatly appreciated!
 [Click here to donate](https://ko-fi.com/P5P416152H).